Emmanuel-Osabuehien/EmergingTechnologies/README.md

 9. Jupyter should run in browser
 10. You can restart and run all cells in either the 'scikit-learn.ipynb' or 'quantum-deutsch.ipynb' notebooks.

+<p> System requirements that are needed to run the project includes: </p>

 - Python 3.9
 - Git
 - Docker